-Over the weekend, local civil rights activist Earl Ofari Hutchinson said he collected more than 1,000 petition signatures calling for the removal of Cosby’s star in light of his April conviction for drugging and sexually assaulting former Temple University staffer Andrea Constand in his Pennsylvania home in 2004.
+Over the weekend, local civil rights activist Earl Ofari Hutchinson said he would be submitting a petition with hundreds of signatures to the chamber calling for the removal of Cosby’s star in light of his April conviction for drugging and sexually assaulting former Temple University staffer Andrea Constand in his Pennsylvania home in 2004.
 He’s been accused by dozens of women of committing similar crimes, but has maintained his innocence.

 Cosby, 81, was sentenced Tuesday to three to 10 years in prison.